-Feeding birds in winter can be enjoyable to watch, especially if your garden or outdoor space attracts some beautiful species.
-As the cold months set in, this is the time our feathered friends will rely more on our feeders for survival, as food becomes scarce during winter months.
+If your garden or outdoor space attracts beautiful species, you'll need to know how to feed birds in winter.
+Particularly, during the cold months, this is the time our feathered friends will rely more on our feeders for survival, as food becomes scarce.

 - Here's how to watch birds using a security camera